gvwilson/thirdbit/src/fiction/iffy/index.md

 her eyes and augments scanning the horizon.

 "Any idea what's happening?"
-Wales asked as they lifted their wounded comrade onto the stretcher.
+Wales asked as they lifted their crippled comrade onto the stretcher.
 It beeped and started down the gangplank on spindly legs.

 The first Marine shook his head.